Frances C. Houston

 Frances C. Lyons Houston (January 14, 1851 or 1867 or January 17, 1867 – 1906) was an American painter.
 Houston was born in Hudson, Michigan.
 She died in Windsor, Vermont in October 1906.

 Houston primarily worked in oils, but also did work in watercolors, pottery, goldsmithing, and jewelry making.
 Her primary subjects were portraits.
 Among her subjects noteworthy subjects was the actress Ethel Barrymore.

 Life and career

-Houston was born in Hudson, Michigan, though her date of birth is debated as being either January 14, 1851 or 1867 or January 17, 1867.
-Her parents were Lafayette A. Houston and Charlotte (Hand) Lyon Houston.
+Houston was born January 14, 1851 in Hudson, Michigan (though her date of birth is sometimes listed as either January 14 or January 17, 1867).
+Her parents were Lafayette A. Lyon and Charlotte (Hand) Lyon.